undefined

 Credit:Nepalish.com

-The trail to Pathibhara passes through Deurali, Ramitedanda, Chhatedhunga, Bhalugaunda, and Phedi before eventually arriving at the shrine.
+The trail to Pathibhara passes through Deurali, Ramitedanda, Chhatedhunga, Bhalugaunda, and Phedi before reaching the shrine.

 Residents provide food and accommodation facilities along the road.
 Basic lodging is also available for tourists close to the temple premises.